har-in-air/STM32_CODE_EXAMPLES/freertos/freertos_f411_hello_world_sysview/README.md

 ```
 	The application will start up in demo mode.
 You can load one of the sample svdat files from the archive
 	to examine.
 	* SystemView Target Souces (v3.20).
 Extract the zip file.
-The following files are of interest :
+The following files will be pulled into
+	your STM32CubeIDE project tree
 ```
     /Config
         Global.h